domenicquirl/comprehensive-rust/src/lifetimes/lifetime-annotations.md

 # Lifetime Annotations

-A reference has a _lifetime_, which must not "outlive" the value it refers to.
+Every Rust reference is associated with a _lifetime_, which is the part of the program where the reference is valid and can be safely used to access the underlying value.

+A reference must not "outlive" the value it refers to (otherwise you could have use-after-free errors when dereferencing the reference).
 This is verified by the borrow checker.

-The lifetime can be implicit - this is what we have seen so far.
-Lifetimes can also be explicit: `&'a Point`, `&'document str`.
-Lifetimes start with `'` and `'a` is a typical default name.
+Often, the lifetime of a reference doesn't need to be named and can be implicit - this is what we have seen so far.
+But lifetimes can also be explicitly annotated: `&'a Point`, `&'document str`.
+Lifetime names start with `'` and `'a` is a typical default name.
 Read `&'a Point` as "a borrowed `Point` which is valid for at least the lifetime `a`".

-Lifetimes are always inferred by the compiler: you cannot assign a lifetime yourself.
+The exact value of lifetimes is always inferred by the compiler: you cannot assign to a lifetime yourself.
 Explicit lifetime annotations create constraints where there is ambiguity; the compiler verifies that there is a valid solution.

 Lifetimes become more complicated when considering passing values to and returning values from functions.